 HIV and AIDS

 Being diagnosed with Kaposi’s can be difficult, especially when you are already coping with HIV.
 For some people, Kaposi’s may be the first sign that they have HIV.
-They may find it hard to cope with having two new illnesses at the same time.
+They may find it hard to cope with having 2 new illnesses at the same time.
+You will be given a lot of support from your specialist team.

 Coping with skin lesions